Turner Prize for art shared between all four finalists for first time | DW | 03.12.2019

 The UK's prestigious Turner Prize for art was awarded to all four shortlisted artists on Tuesday.

-Lawrence Abu Hamdan, Helen Cammock, Oscar Murillo and Tai Shani jointly won the 2019 Turner Prize after they asked the jury to consider them as a collective.
+The four finalists — Lawrence Abu Hamdan, Helen Cammock, Oscar Murillo and Tai Shani — jointly won the 2019 Turner Prize after they asked the jury to consider them as a collective, prize organizers said Tuesday during the ceremony at the Turner Contemporary gallery in Margate, southeast England.

 The artists said that in a divided world, they wanted the prize "to make a collective statement in the name of commonality, multiplicity and solidarity in art as in society."